 A cup of cubed watermelon

 Six mint leaves finely shredded

 One to two tbsps of olive oil (depending on your taste)

-A heaped tsp of Aleppo pepper
+A teaspoon of black pepper or Aleppo pepper

 Got to be honest.
 With a little bit of travel and a whole lot of good food and dessert, I wanted something light but nutritious for breakfast.
 Something really easy to prepare that would look awesome and be good post a workout.
 Well, here’s what I had in my fridge!